anko/partser/readme.markdown

 ## Related libraries

- - [Parsimmon](https://github.com/jneen/parsimmon) is the project this library was forked from.
-It can recognise the same category of grammars, and has a more abstract API, with a language construction DSL and a call-chaining syntax that some prefer.
+ - [Parsimmon](https://github.com/jneen/parsimmon) is where this library was forked from.
+It can recognise the same category of grammars, but can additionally handle binary data.
+It has a more abstract API, with a language construction DSL and a call-chaining syntax that some prefer.
 It doesn't support user-defined nested environments, and has relatively limited features for modifying parsing logic during parsing.
  - [Nearley](https://github.com/kach/nearley) is much more performant, can parse left-recursive grammars, and even handles ambiguity!
 However, it is much more rigid in design: it does not have parse environments, and cannot